-One of the tricky things about learning guitar is the notes are harder to visualize than say a piano keyboard.
-Whether you are beginner or advanced, you will need to memorize the notes cold up and down the entire fretboard.
+One of the tricky things about learning guitar is the notes are more visualize than say a piano keyboard.
+Whether you are beginner or advanced, you will need to memorize the notes and up the entire fretboard.

 Here is an example of a "blank fretboard" so you can print it out and chart all the notes for yourself.

 Next you can try different ways to challenge your knowledge of the fretboard.